webpack-contrib/sass-loader/README.md

 #### `object`

-For example, to always use Dart Sass, you'd pass:
+For example, to always use `Dart Sass`, you'd pass:

 ```js
 module.exports = {